Substra/substra-documentation/docs/source/operations/walkthrough/10-prerequisites.rst

    *.cluster-1 300 IN A NGINX_1_IP
    *.cluster-2 300 IN A NGINX_2_IP

-This way, any hostname such as ``whatever.cluster-1.DOMAIN`` will direct to the same endpoint, which will then direct the traffic to the correct service based on hostname (this is what the Ingress objects are for).
+This way, any hostname such as ``whatever.cluster-1.DOMAIN`` directs to the same endpoint, which itself directs the traffic to the correct service based on hostname (this is what the Ingress objects are for).